how to fix dimples in resin cover

 Poor-quality resin can indeed contribute to a range of imperfections in resin crafting, including dimples on the finished piece.
 The quality of resin can vary depending on factors like the manufacturer, the formulation, and the ingredients used.

 Lower-quality resin may have impurities, inconsistent curing properties, or a higher susceptibility to issues like air bubble entrapment.
-As a result, when such resin is used, it may not cure evenly, leading to dimples and surface irregularities.
+When bad quality resin is used, it might not cure evenly, leading to dimples and surface irregularities.

 how to fix dimples in resin

-To prevent these problems, it’s essential to select resin from reputable manufacturers known for producing high-quality products and to follow the manufacturer’s instructions carefully.
-Ensuring that the resin is stored properly to maintain its quality is also important.
+To prevent these problems, purchase from reputable manufacturers known for producing high-quality products and to follow the manufacturer’s instructions carefully.
+Store resin and hardener properly so that it doesn’t break down.

 Using a high-quality resin can significantly reduce the risk of imperfections and enhance the overall outcome of resin crafting projects.